sascha432/trailing_edge_dimmer/docs/protocol.md

 ## DIMMER_COMMAND_WRITE_CUBIC_INT

 Write x and y coordinates for cubic brightness interpolation.
 The first byte is the channel, followed by up to 8 pairs of x and y coordinates (uint8_t).
 If any channel contains data, cubic interpolation will be enabled.
+You can find a browser based tool to create the curves in `Resources/edit_curve.html`

+NOTE: The performance with 8MHz might not be sufficient to create the interpolation within one halfwave for more than 4 active channels.
+The update rate will be reduced from 120 to 60Hz in this case.

     `+I2CT=17,89,a3,<channel>[,<x>,<y>[,...]]`